malloydata/malloydata.github.io/src/documentation/language/calculations.md

 ## Ordering

-Some window functions in SQL, such as [lag](https://cloud.google.com/bigquery/docs/reference/standard-sql/functions-and-operators#lag), require an `ORDER BY` clause to determine behavior.
+Some window functions in SQL, such as [lag](https://cloud.google.com/bigquery/docs/reference/standard-sql/functions-and-operators#lag), require an <code>ORDER BY</code> clause to determine behavior.
 In Malloy, such analytic functions use the ordering of the query itself.
 For example:

 ```malloy
 --! {"isRunnable": true, "showAs":"html", "size": "large", "source": "flights.malloy" }